-- o Get a paper copy of this notice if you ask for it - Ask us to limit the way we share your information, although we are not required to agree to what you ask - Look at and get a copy of the health information we have about you, as provided by law - Ask us to change information we have about you in our member file.
+- o Get a paper copy of Neighborhood's Notice of Privacy Practices if you ask for it - Ask us to limit the way we share your information, although we are not required to agree to what you ask - Look at and get a copy of the health information we have about you, as provided by law - Ask us to change information we have about you in our member file.
 You must ask us in writing and tell us why you are asking for the change, although we are not required to agree to the change - Ask us to contact you in a different way.
-For example, you may ask us to contact you at work only

-- Take back your approval that we share your information.
-However, you can only do that if the information has not been shared already - Get a list of when we shared your information, except if it was for payment, treatment or operations, or with your approval
+For example, you may ask us to contact you at work only - Submit a request to take back your approval that we share your information.
+However, you can only do that if the information has not been shared already - Get a list of when we shared your information, except if it was for payment, treatment or operations, or with your approval - o Get notified when there is a breach of your PHI. - o File a complaint if you believe your privacy rights have been violated.